anardashdamir/developstoday_task/README.md

 ## ⚙️ Configuration

 1. **Enviroment**
-I have pushed .env to because You dont have my pinecode api key.
+I have pushed .env to as you don't have my pinecode api key.

 2. **Create necessary directories**